1587/speaking-exam/tmp.md

 Not free for non-member,Non-members should pay $25 for the tiket
 ### 8.5	part5（11）(60)
 作为一个团队的leader 高效沟通是不是最重要的？为什么/为什么不？举证或者举例

 ```
 I think colleague communicate well is the most important. there are some reasons as follows:

-Firstly, good communication enable us to express our views clearly, and share out views with our colleagues.
+Firstly, good communication enable us to express our views clearly, and share our true thoughts with our colleagues.
+we can find out the root cause of the problem through communication.

-Secondly, good communication enable us to think about other one's views, it very important for our work.
+Secondly, good communication enable us to think about other people's points of view,
+we can find our misstakes, which could be a risk of our project failture.  it is very important for our work.

 Finally, good communication can make team members feel better, which can makes our work efficiently.
+We don't blame each other, we don't fight.
+Teams are more likely to succeed.

+(Last week, for example, two of my co-workers didn't communicate well, they communicated over and over,
+and their attention was focused on who was causing the problem;
+A said that B did not follow the process, and B said that A did not have the execution capability.
+In the end, the problem was not resolved.)

 The above reasons are why I think colleague communicate well is the most important.
 ```